 This week I had the chance to share one of my favorite tips for teachers at the ISTE conference in San Antonio.
-Although one of my sessions was dedicated to introducing all three of the Adobe Spark tools, in my formative assessment sessions I highlighted Spark Post and special formative assessment strategies.
+One of my sessions was dedicated to introducing all three of the Adobe Spark tools.
+In my formative assessment sessions I highlighted Spark Post and special formative assessment strategies.

 We’re so used to thinking of formative assessment as a way to check for understanding at the end of a lesson.
 Students can write a few sentences on an index card or a question on a sticky note.
 Then teachers review student responses to make decisions for future instruction.
-This is definitely an effective way to check for understanding on a regular basis and can give you actionable information to drive whole-group and small-group instruction, and individual interventions… but what if we gave eyes to the exit slip so students have an audience for their learning in the classroom?
+This is definitely an effective way to check for understanding on a regular basis.
+It can give you actionable information to drive whole-group and small-group instruction, and individual intervention.
+But what if we gave eyes to the exit slip?
+Then students have an audience for their learning in the classroom.

 Spark Post is a totally free, BYOD-friendly tool that works on Chrombooks or any computer with a web-browser open.
 It is also accessible through a special iOS app for iPad and iPhone users (access Spark Post here).
 With Spark Post, students can design graphics that showcase their learning in shareable formats.
-They can layer text over an image or solid color to create a graphic that is the perfect size for Twitter, Instagram, Facebook or Pinterest.
+They can layer text over an image or solid color to create a graphic.
+It can be the perfect size for Twitter, Instagram, Facebook or Pinterest.

 Spark Post Formative Assessment Strategies

 All students have to do is open up Spark Post on their device, type in the same response they might write on an index card or sticky note, and share their creation as a link or picture file.
 You might give students (1) a specific prompt linked to the success criteria for your lesson, (2) ask students to pose a question they have, or (3) keep things very open and simply ask students to share a takeaway from a learning activity.